pfalli/So_Long/README.md

 When creating the map, at the end of each single line, when pressing "Enter", it prints a "\n" new_line.
 For this reason i was getting problems with reading and with the map_checker.

+## To do list

+Block the player after reaching the door without the objects.
+It continues moving to the direction.